 While working as a staffer in the House of Representatives, William Lacy Clay Jr. attended night classes and earned a bachelor’s degree in political science from the University of Maryland in 1983.
 That same year he returned to St. Louis, where Democratic bosses backed his successful run for a suddenly vacant seat in the state legislature.
 Seven years later Clay was elected to the Missouri state senate, and he served there from 1991-2000.

 In 2000, Clay’s father retired from the House of Representatives and left his political machine and most of his contributors – including more than 30 influential union locals – to his son.
 As a result, William Lacy Clay captured 61 percent of the vote in a six-candidate Democratic primary, then won the general election for the First-District seat in November.
 One of his campaign advisers was the unionist and Communist Party USA affiliate Lew Moye.

-In his numerous political campaigns since 2000, Clay has continued to receive strong financial support from the members and political action committees of large and powerful labor unions like AFSCME, the National Education Association, the American Federation of Teachers, the AFL-CIO, the Teamsters, and the Service Employees International Union.
+In his numerous political campaigns from 2000 onward, Clay continued to receive strong financial support from the members and political action committees of large and powerful labor unions like AFSCME, the National Education Association, the American Federation of Teachers, the AFL-CIO, the Teamsters, and the Service Employees International Union.